 GEM Fellowships.
 Applicants that have been awarded a GEM MS Fellowship by the National Consortium for Graduate Education for Minorities in Engineering will be considered for a UTSI Fellowship to supplement the GEM stipend, to make the total stipend equivalent to the GRA stipend at the MS level.
 GEM Fellows in the PhD program are normally supported according to funding levels for GRA students.
 These awards are available to U.S. students.
 (Deadline: GEM applications to headquarters at Notre Dame, by December 1; no deadline for UTSI Supplemental Fellowship).

 (Deadline: As determined for each fellowship/scholarship).

 Student loans are administered by the Financial Aid Office at UT Knoxville.
-Free Application for Federal Student Aid Forms (FAFSA) are available in the UTSI Admissions and Student Affairs Office.
-The FAFSA can be filed electronically from the FAFSA website at www.fafsa.ed.gov.
-Students who file the FAFSA electronically and are awarded a loan should notify the Admissions and Student Affairs office.
+The FAFSA can be filed electronically at http://finaid.utk.edu/apply/fafsa.shtml.
 Submitting the FAFSA to the Federal Student Aid Programs starts the process of obtaining a Stafford, Supplemental, Perkins and/or Plus loan.
 A limited loan may also be available for emergencies.
-The Admissions and Student Affairs Office will assist students in applying for a loan and provide financial counseling.
-Students must be enrolled in a minimum of six semester hours to be eligible for a student loan.
+Students must be admitted as degree seeking and enrolled a minimum of six semester hours to qualify for a student loan.
 More information on student loans can be found at http://finaid.utk.edu/aid/loans./ .